ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * When applying the specified updated values would yield an inconsistent group configuration, the Group Manager MUST respond with a 4.09 (Conflict) response.

-   The response, MAY include the current representation of the group configuration resource, like when responding to a GET request as defined in {{collection-resource-get}}.
+   The response, MAY include the current representation of the group configuration resource, like when responding to a GET request as defined in {{configuration-resource-get}}.
 Otherwise, the response SHOULD include a diagnostic payload with additional information for the Administrator to recognize the source of the conflict.

-* When the request uses the iPATCH method, the Group Manager MUST respond with a 4.00 (Bad Request) response, in case:
+* When the request uses specifically the iPATCH method, the Group Manager MUST respond with a 4.00 (Bad Request) response, in case:

    - When custom CBOR is used, the CBOR map includes the parameter 'app_groups'diffs'; or